Home

 QUESTION:

-Hi, honed carrara marble counter just installed... looks great until I noticed greyish rings which are not the irregularity of stone.
-Builder was told it was from the adhesive that was used to help attach it and should dissapear.
+The builder was told it was from the adhesive that was used to help attach it and should disappear.
 Your thoughts?

 ANSWER:

 Hmmmmm....
-"We got glue on your countertops, but it should go away."
-What the heck?
-How's it going to "go away?"
+"We made some glue stains on your countertops, but they should go away."

-You'll find step-by-step instructions on how to do this in our How To Remove Stains marble maintenance manual.
+Detailed instructions are provided in our How To Remove Stains marble maintenance manual.

 You may consider the Cleaning Marble Secrets Guide instead though.
-It includes the "stains" guide along with everything else you'll want and need to know to properly clean and maintain your marble the right way.
+It includes the "Remove Marble Stains" guide along with everything else you'll want and need to know to properly clean and maintain your marble the right way.

 Click here to add your own comments